reg-viz/reg-actions/README.md

 ### Minimal setup

 Let's start with a minimal workflow setup.
+Please add `on: [push, pull_request]`.Please add to make it work correctly.

 ``` yaml
 name: CI